My Top 26 Best Travel Destinations For 2026

 koh phi phi thailand boats

-Thailand is a timeless travel destination, but is especially great for backpackers and young solo travelers.
+Thailand is truly a timeless travel destination, but is especially great for backpackers and young solo travelers.
 The hostels in Thailand are world class and the country as a whole is very budget-friendly.
 If you’re looking to dip your toes into the world of solo travel and backpacking, Thailand is an excellent choice.

 Indonesia